Western Australia Day - June

 History

-How to take part
+How to Take Part

-When is Western Australia Day celebrated in 2023?
+When is Western Australia Day in 2026?

 Western Australia Day is observed on the first Monday in June each year.